syncfusion-content/flutter-docs/Flutter/cartesian-charts/axis-types.md

 ### Double range support

-Date-time axis [`interval`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/interval.html) property can be customize using double value.
+Date-time axis [`interval`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/interval.html) property can be customized using double value.

 For example, if you are rendering a series with months in x-axis with an interval of 0.5, then the interval will be calculated in days.
-The interval calculation may vary depends upon the number of days in the month.
+The interval calculation may vary dependsing upon the number of days in the month.

 {% highlight dart %}